bridgedb/docker/README.md

     docker pull bigcatum/bridgedb

-At the moment, this docker image is being developed and refined for OpenRiskNet, and has the 'orn-v1' tag.
+At the moment, this docker image is being developed and refined for OpenRiskNet, for which the latest version is indicated in the Docker image tag.
 To pull this docker image and test it, use the following command:

-    docker pull bigcatum/bridgedb:all-v3
+    docker pull bigcatum/bridgedb:[tag]

 This step might take some time, depending on the amount of mapping datasets (.bridge-files) are being downloaded during this step.
-Currently, the main docker image consists of identifier mappint (.bridge) files for human, mouse and rat.
+Currently, the main docker image consists of identifier mapping (.bridge) files for human, mouse and rat.

 To confirm that this step has worked and the docker image is pulled correctly, enter the following: